-Currently, TiDB supports the majority of MySQL 5.7 syntax, but does not support triggers, stored procedures, user-defined functions, and foreign keys.
+Currently, TiDB supports the majority of MySQL 5.7 syntax, but does not support triggers, stored procedures, and user-defined functions.
 For more details, see Compatibility with MySQL.

 Yes.
 TiDB distributes transactions across your cluster, whether it is a few nodes in a single location or many nodes across multiple data centers.

 Inspired by Google's Percolator, the transaction model in TiDB is mainly a two-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign the monotone increasing timestamp for each transaction, so conflicts can be detected.
 PD works as the timestamp allocator in a TiDB cluster.

 Any language supported by MySQL client or driver.

 Yes.
 In addition to TiKV, TiDB supports standalone storage engines such as UniStore and MockTiKV.
 Note that in later TiDB releases, MockTiKV might NO LONGER be supported.

 To check all TiDB-supported storage engines, use the following command: